 CE Office Departments

-The Hearings and Mediation Department facilitates the resolution of disputes relating to the registration of Trademarks, Patents, Registered Designs and Plant Varieties Protection.
+The Hearings and Mediation Department facilitates the resolution of disputes relating to the registration of Trademarks, Patents, Registered Designs, Plant Varieties Protection and Geographical Indications.
 It also deals with all interlocutory matters arising from the disputes such as applications for extensions of time, applications to amend pleadings and applications to file further evidence.

 The Media and Communications Department builds IPOS’ reputation as a global IP partner and promotes its initiatives through strong media relations and corporate communications.